Exploring Albania: Landing in Tirana, Vlorë and Llogara National Park

 Extremely happy with a sleep of more than 3 hours, we woke in our hostel to a fresh breakfast of cheese, tomatoes, boiled eggs and bread before setting off on our four hour journey toward the coastline.

-After passing through Vlöre it’s time for for one of the most beautiful drives I’ve ever done.
-In Europe anyway.
+Now that we had passed through Vlorë, it was time for for one of the most beautiful drives I’ve ever done.
+In Europe, anyway.

 Welcome to Llogara National Park.